+{ The numerical experiments also reveal several computational challenges.
+For example, the linear system in \eqref{3.2.4} is often singular, and we have to solve it in the least-squares sense.
+In general, the singularity of the system is closed related to the PDE formulations, e.g., the variational form and the network structures to parameterize the solution, which will be addressed in future work.
+In addition, to use the efficient Gaussian quadrature formula, all test problems share rectangular domains, which limits the applicability of pETNNs.
+As for computational complexity, while the parameter size of a TNN increases linearly with dimension and rank (see the caption of Fig.~\ref{fig1} for details), the runtime for a single iteration increases superlinearly as the time-variant parameter grows.}

-This paper introduces the partial evolutionary tensor neural networks (pETNNs) framework as a groundbreaking solution for solving time-dependent partial differential equations (PDEs).
-The pETNNs blend the structural advantages of tensor neural networks (TNNs) with evolutionary parameters, yielding not only superior accuracy compared to conventional evolutional deep neural networks (EDNNs) but also exceptional extrapolation capabilities.
-By employing innovative strategies for parameter update, the proposed pETNNs can reduce computational cost significantly, and demonstrate their computational prowess in addressing high-dimensional time-dependent problems, expanding their utility beyond traditional applications.
-Numerical experiments conducted on various challenging equations, such as the incompressible Navier-Stokes equations, high-dimensional heat equation, and high-dimensional transport equation and Korteweg-de Vries type equation, highlight the superior performance of the pETNNs in accurately solving these complex problems.
-The findings indicate that the pETNNs make a noteworthy contribution to the field of computational methods for time-dependent equations and could play a significant role in advancing scientific research across various disciplines.
-On the other hand, although the implementation of pETNNs has demonstrated success, future research will aim to comprehensively investigate the scalability and applicability of the method.
-This investigation into scalability will include the adaptation of pETNNs to accommodate irregular boundary conditions, a systematic examination of parameter update methodologies, and an assessment of long-term stability.
-In terms of applicability, efforts will be directed towards employing this method to specific physical models, notably in addressing challenges raised in Bose-Einstein condensates \cite{yin2024revealing}, quasicrystals \cite{pnas.2106230118}, liquid crystals \cite{PhysRevLett.124.090601}, etc.
+To summarize, although the implementation of pETNNs has demonstrated success, future research will aim to comprehensively investigate the scalability and applicability of the method. { This investigation of scalability will include the adaptation of pETNNs to accommodate irregular domains and more complex boundary conditions,} a systematic examination of parameter update methodologies and an evaluation of long-term stability.
+In terms of applicability, efforts will be directed towards employing this method to specific physical models, notably in addressing challenges raised in Bose-Einstein condensates \cite{yin2024revealing}, quasicrystals \cite{pnas.2106230118}, and liquid crystals \cite{PhysRevLett.124.090601}, etc.